 There are several high-profile cases in which companies engaged in a reverse merger and went on to huge success.

 When the New York Stock Exchange went public in 2005, it merged with Archipelago Holdings, an electronic trading service that was already publicly traded.
 When legendary investor Warren Buffett took Berkshire Hathaway public, he merged it with a public textile company that he controlled.

 Other notable reverse mergers have included Jamba Juice, Texas Instruments, Waste Management, and Burger King.
 Ted Turner, Armand Hammer, and other famous business leaders have used reverse mergers to take companies public.

 But for every successful, high profile reverse merger there appears to be a case where organizations engaged in unscrupulous practices.
 In many cases, this cost investors money when the fraud was uncovered.

-In the years following the financial crisis in 2008 and 2009, many Chinese companies sought to enter the U.S. markets using reverse mergers.
+In the years following the financial crisis of 2008 and 2009—many Chinese companies seeking to enter the U.S. markets—used reverse mergers.
 Mergers were commonly set up with old, abandoned companies that were still listed on stock exchanges.
 The newly formed companies ultimately had revenues that were far less than claimed, and in some cases barely existed as businesses at all.

 American investors put money in these bad companies, and they were a meaningful part of 401(k) and other retirement plans.
 Financial losses to American investors have been estimated in the tens of billions of dollars.